triangulate

 Output the edges of the Voronoi cells instead [Default is Delaunay triangle edges].
 Requires -R and is only available if linked with the Shewchuk [1996] library.
 Note that -Z is ignored on output.
 Optionally, append directive n for combining the edges into closed Voronoi polygons.

 Output triangles as polygon segments separated by a segment header record which contains node numbers a-b-c and -Zpolynumber.
+However, if the +n flag is used, we skip writing the polynumber and the node numbers.
 Optionally, append first, where first is an integer, to report the polygon numbers by counting from first [Default starts at zero].
 Incompatible with -Q. Optionally, add modifier

 Modifier +z implies -Z. Append directives to select that value:

-Output edges or polygons even if gridding has been selected with the -G option [Default will not output the triangulation or Voronoi polygons is gridding is selected].
+Output edges or polygons even if gridding has been selected with the -G option [Default will not output the triangulation or Voronoi polygons if gridding is selected].

 Controls whether we read (x, y) or (x, y, z) data and if z should be output when -M or -S (without +z) are used [Read (x, y) only].